EMILY MANN. Photo: Catherine Cole for the LA Times

 Alexis Greene lives in New York City, where she has written or edited more than 10 books and numerous articles about the performing arts and about women.

-The January 2015 issue published Greene's article "Women Against Violence Against Women" (click Books and Articles) about the Colombian theater artist Patricia Ariza and the Bond Street Theatre, a New York City-based group that brings theater to refugees and needy communities all over the world.
+The January 2015 issue published Greene's article "Women Against Violence Against Women" (go to Books and Articles) about the Colombian theater artist Patricia Ariza and the Bond Street Theatre, a New York City-based group that brings theater to refugees and needy communities all over the world.
 Both Ariza and Bond Street are committed to using theater to counteract violence against women.

 Alexis's books include the biography of legendary Off-Broadway producer Lucille Lortel, "Lucille Lortel: The Queen of Off-Broadway" (Limelight); "Women Writing Plays: Three Decades of the Susan Smith Blackburn Prize" (University of Texas Press); "Women Who Write Plays: Interviews with American Dramatists" (Smith & Kraus); and "The Lion King: Pride Rock on Broadway," with Julie Taymor (Hyperion).

 Recently Alexis edited Yvette Heyliger's terrific collection of plays, "What a Piece of Work Is Man!
 Full-Length Plays for Leading Women," soon to be published through iUniverse.
-Alexis is also trying her hand at true crime, specifically stories of two murders--one a cold case--that took place in upstate New York early in the twentieth century.
+Alexis is also trying her hand at true crime, specifically stories of three murders--one a cold case--that took place in upstate New York early in the twentieth century.

-Alexis is married to Dr. Gordon R. Hough, and when they are not in New York City they are relishing the hills and pines of upstate New York, where Alexis grows a vegetable garden and cooks up a storm.
+She is married to Dr. Gordon R. Hough, and when they are not in New York City they are relishing the hills and pines of upstate New York, where Alexis grows a vegetable garden and cooks up a storm.